 When introducing my second baby to solids I felt a lot of pressure to use the Baby-Led ‘Weaning’ approach.
-This method for food introductions has gained a lot of attention in the last few years and often associated with it, is the notion that this approach is better than the rest.
+This method for food introductions has gained a lot of attention in the last few years and maintains a generalized perception that this approach is better than the rest.

-At our first formal meal together as a family, I was wildly excited about our newest little eater at the party, however we experienced a particularly dramatic + scary gagging episode.
+At our first formal meal together as a family, I was so excited about our newest little eater at the party, however we experienced a particularly dramatic + scary gagging episode.

 In hindsight I now understand that this is completely normal and an important part of the learning process, but at the time I stopped in my tracks.
 I was astonished at how all of a sudden finger foods seemed like the worst possible idea for our baby.

 This was my Mama-bear instinct leading the way.
-It wasn’t for us.
+It wasn’t for us yet.

 Other than avocado, banana, or essentially anything really mushy, we did purees exclusively for the next 8 weeks.

 But here’s the thing – babies need to learn to chew, swallow, and navigate food in their mouth at some point.
 Especially since they are typically mobile by this age; the probability of finding a rock or choking size object, is fairly high.
-Therefore, having this skill down pact in advance is a clear benefit.
+Therefore, having this skill down in advance has clear benefit.

-Around 8-months of age we bridged the gap between purees + finger foods making sure to follow the important guidelines for size, shape, and texture for first finger foods.
+Around 8-months of age we decided to bridge the gap between purees + finger foods making sure to follow the important guidelines for size, shape, and texture for first finger foods.
 We had also familiarized ourselves with the difference between gagging vs choking, and my husband was trained in CPR.

 I also felt a little less sensitive about the learning curve ahead, and my baby seemed much more capable.
 There were still some uncomfortable moments but I was more ready to trust in the process.

 For the love of Baby-Led